GSA/Section508.gov/_pages/create/create-accessible-meetings.md

 <li dir="ltr"><strong>Speakers:</strong> List of attendees and presenters; include speaker biographies for larger meetings, webinars and conferences</li>
 <li dir="ltr"><strong>Schedule of events:</strong> Specific dates and times of how the meeting has been organized; including speakers, breaks, etc.</li>
 <li dir="ltr"><strong>How to Join:</strong> Provide detailed information on the ways attendees can participate in the meeting (e.g., links to virtual platform, alternate telephone number)</li>
-<li dir="ltr"><strong>Accommodations:</strong> Include detailed information on how individuals can access available accommodations, (e.g., FedRelay Relay Conference Captioning (RCC), ASL interpreters, assisted listening devices, alternate print formats)</li>
+<li dir="ltr"><strong>Accommodations:</strong> Include detailed information on how individuals can access available accommodations, (e.g., Communication Access Realtime Translation (CART), ASL interpreters, assisted listening devices, alternate print formats)</li>
 <li dir="ltr"><strong>Materials:</strong> Whenever possible, distribute electronic presentation documents and media to invitees and attendees in advance of the meeting</li>
 <li dir="ltr"><strong>Tech Checks:</strong> Provide ways for participants to test platform access prior to meeting (e.g., <a href="https://zoom.us/test" class="ext">zoom test meeting<span class="ext" aria-label="(link is external)"></span></a>), particularly when inviting individuals from outside of your organization</li>
 </ul>